 GOES (E/A) Subgroup

 The GOES (E/A) Subgroup will own the GOES Model Governance Framework and be responsible for the approval of all updates to the Framework.
-As the Model Steward, tthe Subgroup will direct NAIC Staff as necessary to effectuate aspects of the Framework.
+As the Model Steward, the Subgroup will direct NAIC Staff as necessary to effectuate aspects of the Framework.
 The Subgroup will organize public calls where technical issues can be discussed and feedback can be received from Subgroup members, interested regulators and interested parties.
 All regulator-only sessions will follow the NAIC’s Policy Statement on Open meetings.

 The Subgroup has the following 2026 Charges: